Huningfeard History, Family Crest & Coats of Arms

 Huningfeard Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
-Known variations of the Huningfeard family name include Hungerford, Hungerton, Huningford and others.
+Known variations of the Huningfeard family name include Hungerford, Hungerton, Huningford, Huntingford and others.

 Early Notables of the Huningfeard family (pre 1700)